 Banks, Companies, Financial Institutions have made massive investments in their websites trying to drive customers to an electronic option but these sites are failing to drive customers to adopt an electronic option.

-Customers don’t opt for web based presentment to collect their bills and web portals have not succeeded in driving customers to want to adopt an ebill instead customers prefer the convenience of receiving an invoice in the mail.
+Customers don’t opt for web based presentment to collect their bills and web portals have not succeeded in driving customers to want to adopt an ebill instead customers prefer the convenience of receiving a bill in their inbox e- mail.

 - Find an advisor who is an independent expert on the the understanding of the billing outsource process

 - Request an initial consultation to determine your current position and what you want to achieve